pkdone/practical-mongodb-aggregations-book/src/guides/getting-help.md

  * The MongoDB Developer Hub - [Community Forums](https://developer.mongodb.com/community/forums/)
  * Stack Overflow - [MongoDB Questions](https://stackoverflow.com/questions/tagged/mongodb)

 You may be asking for just general advice.
 However, suppose you want to ask for help on a specific aggregation pipeline under development.
-In that case, you should provide a sample input document and a copy of your current pipeline code (in its JSON syntax format and not a programming language specific format).
+In that case, you should provide a sample input document, a copy of your current pipeline code (in its JSON syntax format and not a programming language specific format) and an example of the output that you are trying to achieve.
 If you provide this extra information, you will have a far greater chance of receiving a timely and optimal response.